 Who are you?
 What do you like to do?
 Take a career assessment in the Major & Career Exploration Center to find out more about how your interests, values, personality and skills match with majors and occupations.
 A career assessment can introduce you to various options you may not have known or thought about before.

 What world do you want to work in?
 What career(s) have you explored that best meets these needs?
 At this point, it is most beneficial to research multiple, different occupations to find the best fit.
 Also, view our What I Can I Do with this Major resource.

 What to do next?
+Change your major if applicable.
 Update your resume and be ready to jump into the job search.
 Use campus resources and Career Services to help you with cover letters, resume writing, job search strategies, interviewing skills and more.
 Gain work experience and make connections through organizations and volunteering.